TheWolverine - Defense/Special Teams Notes: U-M's Defense Shuts Down Maryland In 38-7 Win

 Sophomore kicker Jake Moody missed his lone field goal attempt of the afternoon (a 37-yarder as the first half expired), while redshirt junior kicker Quinn Nordin converted on his (a 38-yard try at 9:04 of the fourth quarter).

-Redshirt junior Will Hart also had an outstanding day punting the football, averaging 49.8 yards on five punts, recording two 50-yarders and dropping two inside the Terrapin 20-yard line.
+Redshirt junior Will Hart also had an outstanding day punting the football, averaging 49.8 yards on five attempts, recording two 50-yarders and dropping two inside the Terrapin 20-yard line.
+The Terps returned just one of his punts for two yards.

 • Freshman defensive tackle Mazi Smith made the first appearance of his Wolverine career on Saturday.